RyotaMitaraiWeb/TFP-Articles-to-HTML/README.md

 #### Small sprites
 Sprites defined through the formatting `:generaton/pokemon:` are converted to `<img>` tags with a `src` pointing to their files on Smogon's own sprite directory and an `alt` attribute correctly (in most cases) naming the Pokemon.
 All of them are with a `.png` extension.

 Unlike the big sprites, the small sprites functionality doesn't implement any special cases.
+In addition, this module only parses small sprites that use dashes and not spaces as separators, as the tool needs to make sure that it does not catch entire sentences between two colons.

 It is important to note that items can also be displayed with the `:item:` formatting. __If you have a case like this, change the `xyicons` directory to `xyitems`__.
 I am planning on scrapping all the item names in the future and fix that, but for now, you have to fix this manually.